 The challenges in this area are not only difficult because the law is complex, but also because the factual contexts vary greatly and rarely fit any pattern.

 Examples discussed in this article include the following:

-- police officers who complain that other officers are abusing criminal suspects and/or departmental safety concerns;
+- police officers who complain that other officers are abusing criminal suspects and/or about departmental safety concerns;

 - a police officer who leads a no-confidence vote against the Chief of Police;

 - a middle school teacher who complains about the “mainstreaming” of special education students;